Published: March 3, 2023 By

 CU Boulder has a Campus Dining Services dietitian who can provide nutritional consultations in person and online, including for vegan and vegetarian diets.

-Here are tips to help you incorporate more plant-based foods into your routine.
+Here are tips to help you transition to putting plants first.

 • People who eat a lot of meat may need to transition slowly by substituting meat dishes once or twice a week and adding more plant-based meals as desired.